ChainChatBot/ChainChatBot/README.md

 # License 📜

-This project is licensed under the MIT License.
+This project is licensed under License.
 See the LICENSE file for details.